Seigniorage - The Profit of Creating Money

 The greatest amount of seigniorage results from the electronic creation of money, since virtually any amount of money can be created electronically at virtually no cost.

 In most countries, central banks have control over the creation and destruction of money.
-For instance, because of the credit crisis of 2008 and 2009, central banks all over the world were creating vast amounts of money by buying government securities with their newly created money, thereby trading debt securities, which cannot be used as a means of payment, into money, which can be.
+For instance, because of the Great Recession of 2008 and 2009, central banks all over the world were creating vast amounts of money by buying government securities with their newly created money, thereby trading debt securities, which cannot be used as a means of payment, into money, which can be.
 Buying government securities injects the new money into the economy by giving it to the traders who sold their debt securities.
-For instance, when the Federal Reserve, which is the central bank of the United States, purchases Treasuries from its primary dealers—mostly commercial or investment banks—it simply increases their reserves by the amount of the purchase price, allowing the banks to lend or invest the money in the general economy.
+For instance, when the Federal Reserve, the central bank of the United States, purchases Treasuries from its primary dealers — mostly commercial or investment banks — it simply increases their reserves by the amount of the purchase price, allowing the banks to lend or invest the money in the general economy.

-After the economies get going, then the central banks will lower the supply of money by reversing their procedure, by selling government securities to their primary dealers, which decreases the dealers' reserves at the central bank, thereby reducing the supply of money to the economy.
+As the economies grow, then the central banks will lower the supply of money by reversing their procedure, by selling government securities to their primary dealers, which decreases the dealers' reserves at the central bank, thereby reducing the supply of money to the economy.
 The money supply can also be decreased by increasing reserve requirements for the banks, or by raising the discount rate, which is the interest rate that banks must pay for interbank loans.

 However, there is a limit to how much money governments can create before they hurt their economies through inflation.
 If money doesn't have a stable value, then people lose faith in it as a medium of exchange, and especially as a store of value, with dire consequences for the economy.
 This is why governments are mostly financed with taxes, even though taxes are unpopular.